CarlaCGDM/open-virtual-tours/README.md

 ### Cloud steps
 1. Fork or download and import this repo to generate a new copy under your own ownership.
-2. Generate a self-signed certificate with `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 365` in the frontend/nginx/certs directory.
-3. Fill in your own data in the .env and frontend/.env files.
+2. Replace the SSL certificates in frontend/nginx/certs and the .env and frontend/.env data with your own.
-4. Access the terminal of your VPS machine and create a new [self-hosted runner](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) for your repo.
+3. Access the terminal of your VPS machine and create a new [self-hosted runner](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) for your repo.

-:point_right: To create a new self-hosted runner, navigate to Settings &rarr; Code and automation &rarr; Actions &rarr; Runners and follow the instructions.
+:point_right: To create a new self-hosted runner navigate to Settings &rarr; Code and automation &rarr; Actions &rarr; Runners on your repo and follow the instructions.
 You may need to run `sudo chmod 777 actions-runner` from the parent directory before you are allowed to run the configuration command.

-6. Run sudo `./svc.sh install` and `./svc.sh start`.
+4. Run `sudo ./svc.sh install` and `sudo ./svc.sh start`.
-7. Test the application by heading to the root of your public DNS address.
+5. Test the application by heading to the root of your public DNS address.
-8. Test the API by creating your own produpction Postman environment and setting api_root to your public DNS address.
+6. Test the API by creating your own produpction Postman environment and setting api_root to your public DNS address.

 [<img src="https://run.pstmn.io/button.svg" alt="Run In Postman" style="width: 128px; height: 32px;">](https://app.getpostman.com/run-collection/25772085-d717a68c-f457-4885-87ff-7ee63abe58e2?action=collection%2Ffork&source=rip_markdown&collection-url=entityId%3D25772085-d717a68c-f457-4885-87ff-7ee63abe58e2%26entityType%3Dcollection%26workspaceId%3D4091baf8-aab2-4ec9-9b13-9cd393ff6634#?env%5Bprod%5D=W3sia2V5IjoiYXBpX3Jvb3RcbiIsInZhbHVlIjoiaHR0cHM6Ly9vcGVudmlydHVhbHRvdXJzLm9yZyIsImVuYWJsZWQiOnRydWUsInR5cGUiOiJkZWZhdWx0Iiwic2Vzc2lvblZhbHVlIjoiaHR0cHM6Ly9vcGVudmlydHVhbHRvdXJzLm9yZyIsInNlc3Npb25JbmRleCI6MH1d)